-The and the and the (Preparer) ente into this agreement for the site to provide meals.
-The site preparing the meals agrees to (Preparer): 1.
-Furnish meals as ordered during the period of to (Commencement Date) to (Expiration Date) Meals shall be served day(s) a week.
-2. Provide meals that meet or exceed United States Department of Agriculture (USDA) requirements as set forth i program regulations.
+The and the (Recipient) () Preparer) ente er into this agreement for the site to provide meals.
+The e site preparing the meals agrees to (Preparer): 1.
+Furnish meals as ordered during the period of (Commencement Date to (Expiration Date) Meals shall be served day(s) a week.
+2. Provide meals that meet or exceed United States Department of Agriculture (USDA) requirements as set forth in program regulations.
 3. Prepare meals in accordance with Oklahoma State Department of Health guidelines.
 4. Provide the following meals to the receiving site.
-Breakfast a.m.
-Lunch a.m./p.m.
-After-School Snack p.m.
+Breakfast Lunch After-School Snack a.m. a.m./ p.m. ⁄p.m.
 5. Furnish meals in the following manner: Meals will be served at receiving site cafeteria.
 Meals will be available for pick up.
 Meals will be delivered to the receiving site.
 Food will be portioned in bulk containers.
 Site preparing the food will provide portioning utensils.
 Site preparing the food will not provide portioning utensils.
 Food will be portioned in individual serving containers.
-6. Provide a food production record (Contract Meal Service Delivery Receipt), page C-107, for the recipient that

-6. Provide a food production record (Contract Mean Service Denvery Receipt), page C-107, for the recipient that documents each meal service, including the following information: complete menu and food items, quantities delivered, number of meals ordered/delivered, crediting information (Child Nutrition [CN] label and/or product formulation statement and/or recipe information, when applicable), and a signature indicating delivery of meals.
+6. Provide a food production record (Contract Meal S • · · · · - do Provide a food production record (Contract Mean Service Derivery Receipt), page C-107, for the recipient that documents each meal service, including the following information: complete menu and food items, quantities delivered, number of meals ordered/delivered, crediting information (Child Nutrition [CN] label and/or product formulation statement and/or recipe information, when applicable), and a signature indicating delivery of meals.
 The Preparer will also retain a copy of these food production records and make additional supporting documents available upon request (copy of CN label and/or product formulation statement or recipe information, when applicable).
 The preparer is obligated to relay daily the correct portion size required for each bulk item (if applicable) along with the quantity of each bulk item that is delivered to the recipient.